-In February 2015, prior to the announcement of candidates for public office in Chapel Hill, the Chapel Hill Alliance for a Livable Town formed a political action committee as a separate entity from CHALT.
-The PAC consisted of three members: a treasurer, an assistant treasurer, and a custodian of books.
-The political action committee’s only function was to raise funds and to make disbursements to support any election activities of CHALT.
+In June 2017, prior to the announcement of candidates for public office in Chapel Hill, CHALT formed a political action committee called the Chapel Hill Leadership Political Action Committee.
+It is a separate entity and consists of three people: a treasurer, an assistant treasurer, and a custodian of books.
+The political action committee’s only function is to raise funds and to make disbursements to support any CHALT election activities.

-We formed CHALT-PAC so that our fund raising activities would be transparent and would comply with North Carolina election law.
-The political action committee is registered with the North Carolina State Board of Elections, to whom we have sent the required disclosure reports.
+This Committee was formed to comply with North Carolina election law.
+The political action committee is registered with the North Carolina State Board of Elections, to whom we will send the required disclosure reports.
 The types of disbursements include (but are not limited to) yard signs, the printing of election materials in support of the CHALT-endorsed candidates, media advertising, meeting room rentals, and refreshments at campaign events.

-The contributions, large and small, helped us educate the electorate about the candidates and issues and helped pay for the materials necessary to get the word out.
-Contributions came solely from Chapel Hill area residents — all with a Chapel Hill zip code.
-There were no contributions from developers, local organizations, or out of state organizations.
+The contributions, large and small, helped us educate the electorate about the candidates and issues and pay for the materials necessary to get the word out.
+It is likely that contributions will come from Chapel Hill residents with a Chapel Hill zip code.
+We do not expect contributions from developers, local organizations, or out of state organizations.

-CHALT is a grass roots group that came together and developed a platform — over 75 interested citizens participated in forging a consensus document in late 2014.
-We produce a newsletter with timely essays and comment on local issues, hold public educational forums by noted speakers, all for the purpose of adding thoughtful discourse about the future of our community.
+CHALT is a grass roots group that came together and developed a platform for change in 2014 — over 75 interested citizens forged a consensus document.
+Read more about CHALT’s goals here.
+We regularly produce a newsletter with timely essays and comment on local issues, and hold public educational forums by noted speakers, all for the purpose of adding thoughtful discourse about the future of our community.